 Ginseng is a perennial, temperate, flowering herb native to the Northeastern woodlands of China and Manchuria.
-Both Asian and American ginsengs grow best in locations with well-drained, sandy loam soils and woody shadow coverings.
+Both Asian and American ginsengs grow best in well-drained, sandy loam soils and woody shadow coverings.

-It bears small, light green-white flowers and red berries.
+Panax ginseng produces small, light green-white flowers and red berries.
 Flowering begins in the 2nd or 3rd year and lasts for 2 to 3 weeks in each season from June until September.
-However, in the cultivated farms, farmers prune the foliage in favor of bigger root growth.
-Its rhizome harvested by pulling the whole plant as in carrots after about 6 years of seedling when the berries begin to ripe.
+However, under the cultivated farms, farmers do pruning in order to facilitate bigger root growth.
+Its rhizome is harvested by pulling the whole plant, as in carrots, after about 6 years of seedling when the berries begin to ripen.

 All the products of ginseng plant including its rhizome prized in the Chinese, Korean, and Japanese culture since ancient times.
 Many believe that consuming root extraction and products of ginseng would confer them stamina, endurance to overcome hardships, and good health.

 Since it consumed in such a small quantities, ginseng root does not add any calories and fats to the body.
 Nonetheless, it holds several health promoting neuro-active substances, anti-oxidants, minerals, and vitamins.